Allen Lazard: Professional career

+Pre-draft

 Lazard received an invitation to take part in the 2018 Senior Bowl.

 Jacksonville Jaguars

 Lazard signed with the Jacksonville Jaguars as an undrafted free agent on April 30, 2018.
 He was waived on September 1, 2018, and was signed to the practice squad the next day.

 Green Bay Packers

 2018 season

 On December 18, 2018, Lazard was signed by the Green Bay Packers off the Jaguars' practice squad.

 2019 season

-Lazard was waived on August 31, 2019 and was signed to the practice squad the next day.
+Lazard was waived on August 31, 2019, and was signed to the practice squad the next day.
 He was promoted to the active roster on September 4, 2019.
 Lazard recorded his first professional touchdown, a 35-yard reception from Aaron Rodgers, during a Week 6 win over the Detroit Lions on October 14, 2019.
-He had a breakout performance on December 1, 2019, in a 31–13-week-13 victory over the New York Giants, posting three catches for 103 yards and a touchdown.
+He had a breakout performance on December 1, 2019, in a 31–13 Week 13 victory over the New York Giants, posting three catches for 103 yards and a touchdown.
 Overall, Lazard finished the 2019 season with 35 receptions for 477 receiving yards and three receiving touchdowns, while also adding one rushing attempt for 21 yards.